What is the Best Audio Codec for Online Video Streaming?

 2. AAC

-Developed a few years after MP3, AAC built on the success of that format but increased compression efficiency.
+Advanced Audio Coding (AAC) was developed a few years after MP3 and is built on the success of the MP3 format but increased compression efficiency.

-AAC generally provides better audio quality at the same bitrate as MP3 or comparable quality at lower bitrates.
+This audio codec for live streaming is designed to produce high-quality sounds at low bitrates.
+AAC streaming generally provides better audio quality at the same bitrate as MP3 or comparable quality at lower bitrates.

 AAC has been upgraded several times.
-The latest version of the standard is HE-AAC.
-It is a closed source format but is probably the most widely used audio codec on the internet today.
+The latest version of the standard is High Efficiency Advanced Audio Coding (HE-AAC).
+It is a closed-source format but is probably the most widely used audio codec for live streaming on the internet today.
 It is supported by most video streaming platforms

 3. WAV (LPCM)